(Updated May 27, 2026) Saga IT

 3. Breach Notification

 The business associate must report any breach of unsecured PHI to the covered entity.
-The HITECH Act sets specific requirements:
+The 60-day clock comes from §164.410(b) (Breach Notification Rule):

-- Timeframe: The business associate must report a breach without unreasonable delay and no later than 60 days after discovery
+• Timeframe: The business associate must report a breach “without unreasonable delay and in no case later than 60 calendar days after discovery.”

-Important distinction: The BAA must also require reporting of unauthorized uses or disclosures that do not rise to the level of a breach (45 CFR 164.504(e)(2)(ii)(C)).
-A security incident that does not meet the breach threshold---for example, an unauthorized access that was quickly contained---still must be reported to the covered entity.
+Important distinction: The BAA must also require reporting of unauthorized uses or disclosures that do not rise to the level of a breach (§164.504(e)(2)(ii)(C)).
+A security incident that does not meet the breach threshold — for example, an unauthorized access that was quickly contained — still must be reported to the covered entity.
 This reporting obligation is broader than breach notification and is frequently tested in OCR audits.

 4. Subcontractor Requirements